babelomics/CSVS/csvs-utils/outlier_detection/README.md

 <cohort_id>:     Given name (String) for the tested cohort (sample_id if only one sample).
 ```

-A list of undesired samples whose percentages of novel variants do not follow the expected model distributions will be provided in the <output_dir>/<cohort_id>.test.outliers.txt file
+A list of undesired samples whose percentages of novel variants do not follow the expected model distribution will be provided in the **<output_dir>/<cohort_id>.test.outliers.txt** output